The goal is to make the world a better place - but everything starts with curiosity

 How do you see yourself as a white hat hacker?

-A white hat hacker that improve things – they do so not to destroy things, or for own
+A white hat hacker to improve things – they do so not to destroy things or on own

 personal gain.
-White hats obtain a permit from them, there being hacked, and
+White hats obtain permission from those who are being hacked and

-A hacker is not just one, there doing something with computers.
+An attacker is not only one that is doing something with computers.
 A hacker is curious and will

-constantly find out, how things work, and how they can be changed or improved.
+constantly finding out how things work and how they can be changed or improved.
 The

-can be digitally, but also everything else, For example, there are many, that "hacker" furniture
+can be digital, but also everything else, for example, there are many who "hacker" furniture

-from Ikea to new, exciting purpose.
-It is more an approach to the world, and that is
+from Ikea for exciting new applications.
+It is more an approach to the world and it is

 curiosity, above all drives you.
 Although I have a lot to learn - even more